Young Friends General Meeting

-Young Friends General Meeting (YFGM) is the national organisation for young Quakers (from 18 to 35) in the United Kingdom.
+(The General Meeting of) Young Friends in Britain (YFiB) is the national organisation for young Quakers (from 18 to 35) in the United Kingdom.
 The name refers both to the organisation and to the General Meetings which are held in February, May and October each year, in various Quaker Meeting Houses in Britain.
 The organization used to publish a tri-annual magazine entitled The Young Quaker.

 History

 The Young Friends Movement in the United Kingdom emerged in the first decade of the twentieth Century, inspired by John Wilhelm Rowntree and led by Neave Brayshaw.
 The first National Conference of Young Friends was held in August 1911.
 Among the first generation were many conscientious objectors, who suffered badly during the Great War.

 The movement has influenced Britain Yearly Meeting strongly during the twentieth century, for instance on the issue of ethical investments.

-The name changed from Young Friends Central Committee to the present name in 1993.